-This peach crisp recipe can be made in two individual-size (1-cup) ramekins, but you can use any small baking dish.
+This peach crisp recipe can be made in two individual-sized (1-cup) ramekins, but you can use any small baking dish.

 It's a great way to use up less-than-perfect fruit and it's easy to make and it bakes quickly.
 Double, triple or quadruple the ingredient proportions for a larger yield.

-- 2 tablespoons butter (unsalted, plus more for buttering baking dishes)
+2 tablespoons unsalted butter, plus more for buttering baking dishes

 Prepare the Peaches